Electroweak Symmetry Breaking without the $\mu^2$ Term: APPENDIX: Possible UV Completions

-A scalar field $S$ with mass $M_S$, transforming as a singlet of $SU(2)_L$, can generate the operator ${\cal O}_6$ at the tree level, allowing the NP to be not too light, while a potential contribution to the $|H|^2$ operator could be deferred to the loop level (or beyond, in the presence of additional structures).
-The singlet can in general feature two interaction structures with the Higgs boson, $M_S \lambda_S S |H|^2$ and $\lambda_p S^2 |H|^2$, and both are needed to induce ${\cal O}_6$ at the tree level, as shown in Figure~\ref{fig:intout}, leading to $c_6/\Lambda^2 \sim \lambda_p|\lambda_S|^2 /M_S^2$.
-Note in that context that generating $c_6$ at the loop level would be less straightforward, since unless the perturbativity bound of the underlying theory is saturated, it would in general tend to be too small.
-If one wants to insist on generating all scales dynamically, the dimensionfull coefficient in front of $\lambda_S$ could be thought of as a vev of a new field, or arise from a compositeness scale, see below.
-Since at the tree level only ${\cal O}_6$ is generated, one could entertain the possibility that quadratically cutoff-dependent quantum corrections to $\mu^2$ are canceled in an extended singlet NP sector, e.g. by invoking (partial) supersymmetry or a twin Higgs mechanism, such as to approximate, or fully satisfy, (\ref{eq:pot}).
+We consider a scalar field $S$, singlet of $SU(2)_L$ with mass $M_S$, to generate the operator ${\cal O}_6$ at the tree level via the interactions $M_S \lambda_S S |H|^2$ and $\lambda_p S^2 |H|^2$, see Figure~\ref{fig:intout}, leading to $c_6/\Lambda^2 \sim \lambda_p|\lambda_S|^2 /M_S^2$.
+This allows the NP to be not too light, while a potential contribution to the $|H|^2$ operator could be deferred to the loop level (or beyond, in the presence of additional structures).
+To generate all scales dynamically, the dimensionfull coefficient in front of $\lambda_S$ could be thought of as a vev of a new field, or arise from a compositeness scale, see below.
+Since at tree level only ${\cal O}_6$ is generated, one could entertain the possibility that quadratically cutoff-dependent quantum corrections to $\mu^2$ are canceled in an extended NP sector, e.g. by invoking (partial) supersymmetry or a twin Higgs mechanism, such as to approximate, or even fully satisfy, (\ref{eq:pot}) in the full quantum theory.
 A related discussion on a complete cancellation of UV effects on the $|H|^2$ operator - which however there is generated again spontaneously - is given in \cite{Englert:2013gz} (see also \cite{Hempfling:1996ht}).
-Alternatively, one could imagine the interaction terms to be cut off by a strong form factor, such that $\lambda_i(p)$ are rapidly vanishing for large momentum $p$ flowing through the vertex.
-While this would tame loops, it would again not prevent a sizable tree level contribution to ${\cal O}_6$ via integrating out $S$ at zero momentum.
-Finally, one could just enforce the vanishing of the (renormalized) relevant operator by hand at the matching scale.
-In any case, the scalar $S$ allows to entertain a UV completion where EWSB could be driven by ${\cal O}_6$ and not by a negative sign $\mu^2$ term.
-If the new singlet does not develop a vev and has a mass $M_S \gg v$, with a significant fraction not stemming from the SM-Higgs sector, it should be save from current limits.
-A survey of the impact of the new fields from the UV completion on Higgs phenomenology (and precision observables) is left for future work.
-For an overview of constraints on scalar extensions of the SM see, {\it e.g.}, \cite{deBlas:2014mba}.\footnote{Extension of the vector-boson sector could also generate ${\cal O}_6$ at the tree level, see \cite{delAguila:2010mx}.}
+Alternatively, the interaction terms might be cut off by a rapidly vanishing form factor $\lambda_i(p)$, taming loops but not preventing a sizable tree level contribution to ${\cal O}_6$ via integrating out $S$ at zero momentum.
+Finally, one could just set the (renormalized) relevant operator to zero at the matching scale.
+In any case, the scalar $S$ allows to entertain UV completions where EWSB could be driven by ${\cal O}_6$ and not by a negative sign $\mu^2$ term.
+If $\langle S \rangle=0$ and $M_S \gg v$, with a significant fraction not stemming from the SM-Higgs sector, it should also be save from current limits.
+For an overview of constraints on scalar extensions of the SM see, {\it e.g.}, \cite{deBlas:2014mba}.
+Finally, extension of the vector-boson sector could also induce ${\cal O}_6$ at the tree level,~see~\cite{delAguila:2010mx}.